Looking to create a micro job board with WordPress? MicroJobEngine might be for you.

 Micro job order request declined – this is sent to an end user when his micro job order request is declined

-Order finished automatically by system – this is sent when the order is automatically change to finished after the duration (you have set)
+Order finished automatically by the system – this is sent when the order is automatically changed to finished after the duration (you have set)

 Inform users regarding deleted order by admin – this is sent when the administrator deletes an order in the backend itself